nest-desktop/nest-desktop/docs/lecturer/doctorate/networks-decision-making.rst

 two of them are excitatory (a, b), and one is inhibitory (c).
 This was achieved by dividing the excitatory population of the model considered in the previous chapter into two equal halves.
 In a fully symmetric setting, the two excitatory populations (a, b) of course do not behave any different.
-But if the symmetry is broken, one of the populations may take over and dominate the other one.
+However, if the symmetry is broken, one of the populations may take over and dominate the other one.
 There are different possibilities how this can be achieved.

   1. Figure out which manipulations of the network configuration lead to an unequal activation of the two excitatory populations, for example a stronger activation of population (b).